The Prime Minister was asked—

 The right hon. and learned Gentleman cannot have it both ways; he cannot call it a human error and a basic Excel error.
 Let me just remind the House and the right hon. and learned Gentleman of what I just said.
 The crucial thing is that, yes, of course there has been an error, but the data points—the cases—that we are looking at do not change the basic distribution of the disease.
 It is very important for people to understand that.
 That is really what he was, I think, trying to drive at.
 Although the cases are considerably up across the country this week on last week, the seven-day statistics show that there are now 497 cases per 100,000 in Liverpool, 522 cases per 100,000 in Manchester and 422 in Newcastle.
 The key point there is that the local, regional approach combined with the national measures remains correct, I think, because two thirds of those admitted into hospital on Sunday were in the north-west, the north-east and Yorkshire.
 That is why, I think, that approach continues to be correct.

-The Prime Minister says that it does not alter the basic distribution, yet thousands of people have been walking round when they should have been self-isolating.
+The Prime Minister says that it does not alter the basic distribution, yet thousands of people have been walking around when they should have been self-isolating.
 It patently has an effect on the basic distribution.

-If this was an isolated example, I think the British people might understand, but there is a pattern here.
+If this were an isolated example, I think the British people might understand, but there is a pattern here.
 On care homes, protective equipment, exams, testing: the Prime Minister ignores the warning signs, hurtles towards a car crash, then looks in the rear mirror and says, “What’s all that about?”
 It is quite literally government in hindsight.
 Today it is 100 days since the first local restrictions were introduced.
 Twenty local areas in England have been under restrictions for two months.
 Prime Minister, in 19 of those 20 areas, infection rates have gone up.
 In Rossendale and Hyndburn they have gone up tenfold.
 Yet all the Prime Minister has to say is, “It’s too early to say if restrictions are working.”
 But it is obvious that something has gone wrong here, so what is he going to do about it?

 As the right hon. and learned Gentleman knows, we are continuing to provide support, with £5 billion of support for the north-west and north-east for the lockdowns—the extra restrictions—that they are experiencing.
 We will continue to support all areas across the country that have to go into local measures.
 Two weeks ago, I set out that strategy.
 I said that we would go forward with the national measures such as intensifying the rule of six—making sure that we reinforced the rule of six.
 Two weeks ago, the right hon. and learned Gentleman supported it.
 In fact, I think he went on the Nick Ferrari show saying, “I support the rule of six—yes I do.”
 Yet last night the Labour party abstained on the rule of six.
 He asks what we are doing to enforce local measures; he cannot even be bothered to get his own side to support them himself.